Recent Work on Colonial Violence in French Algeria

 [35] Stoler, 127–28.

 Stoler’s essay focuses on the place of the United States as an empire or colonial power.
 Fn.
-33 above condenses her first two points of departure to introduce the field of scholarship on which this paper reflects.
+29 above condenses her first two points of departure to introduce the field of scholarship on which this paper reflects.
 Elaborating on the phrase “imperial formations,” she adds that one of its “critical features…include[s] harboring and building on territorial ambiguity, redefining legal categories of belonging and quasi-membership, and shifting the geographic and demographic zones of partially suspended rights” (128, emphasis in original).
 Stoler’s third point of departure concerns the topographic representation of empire, arguing against the idea of geographic boundedness.
 She suggests that these “imperial formations” are better seen as “scaled genres of rule that produce and count on different degrees of sovereignty and gradations of rights” (128).
-Indeed, these formations “thrive on turbid taxonomies that produce shadow populations and ever-improved coercive measures to protect the common good against those deemed threats to it” (128).
-Stoler adds a final observation to these three points of departure by highlighting both the constricting and generative effect of “imperial formations” on populations.
-They “give rise both to new zones of exclusion and new sites of—and social groups with—privileged exemption” (128, emphasis in original).
+These formations “thrive on turbid taxonomies that produce shadow populations and ever-improved coercive measures to protect the common good against those deemed threats to it” (128).
+Stoler adds a final observation highlighting both the constricting and generative effect of “imperial formations” on populations: they “give rise both to new zones of exclusion and new sites of—and social groups with—privileged exemption” (128, emphasis in original).

 [36] One important issue that this historiography will not treat is the question of imperial circulation, that is, what was the nature of the movement of ideas about imperial practices of domination and the movement of these practices themselves.
 Did they circulate from Europe to the colonies and then back again in every case?
 See Cooper and Stoler, “Between Metropole and Colony: Rethinking a Research Agenda,” 24.